FernandesWilliam/micro-resto-c/README.md

 [`interactive-table`](./interactive-table/), [`interactive-table-bff`](./interactive-table-bff/), [`self-service-kiosk`](./self-service-kiosk/) and [`bff`](./bff/)

 ### Run the images
-The UIs uses Webpack to compile, so it may take a while to start.
+The UIs have not yet been optimised for production use.
+Compilation and start-up may therefore take awhile.
 Use `-d` option to run docker in detach mode.
 ```zsh
 > ./start.sh
 ```